stoeps13/connections-doc/source/user/eucommon/r_eucommon_whats_new.md

 HCL Connections 8.0 transforms the way you connect with content and colleagues with a fresh, new look and enhanced features.

+!!! note
-**Note:** Community surveys are no longer supported in Connections 8, and will be replaced by LEAP in an upcoming release.
+    Community surveys are no longer supported in Connections 8, and will be replaced by LEAP in an upcoming release.

 ## Search from anywhere in Connections {#section_g1m_3k4_k5b .section}